 The ACCMA Physicians Advisory Committee also provides confidential support to those experiencing burnout, damaging addiction or emotional or physical impairment.
-Its members offer presentations to local health care systems and staffs, assistance to individuals creating similar well-being committees, information on rehabilitation services, and more.
+Its members offer presentations to local health care systems and staff, assistance to individuals creating similar well-being committees, information on rehabilitation services, and more.
 Call the ACCMA at (510) 654-5383 for more information.
 Inquiries or requests for assistance are welcome.

 The Litigation Stress Committee of the Alameda-Contra Costa Medical Association (ACCMA) provides moral and emotional support to physicians who are experiencing stress related to medical malpractice or a medical board investigation.
 It is a confidential peer review committee of the ACCMA, and the supportive services offered by the program are intended to complement the support physicians receive from their personal legal counsel and professional liability insurance company.

 Any physician who is threatened with or sued for malpractice, or whose license to practice medicine is being challenged by government regulators, may request a consultation with a member of the ACCMA Litigation Stress Committee by contacting the ACCMA at 510-654-5383.
-The primary purpose of the meeting or phone consultation is to inform the subject physician of ways to cope with the stress of litigation or investigation and to apprise the physician of support resources available from the ACCMA, the physician's liability insurer, and from other sources.
+The primary purpose of the meeting or phone consultation is to inform the subject physician of ways to cope with the stress of litigation or investigation and to appraise the physician of support resources available from the ACCMA, the physician's liability insurer, and from other sources.
 LSC members provide moral and emotional support, but are not permitted to discuss details of the case, give legal advice, or make recommendations about the management of the liability claim, and may not agree to testify as an expert on the colleague's behalf or participate in other peer review activities regarding the physician's case.